-It seems the bookies in Britain have a favorite when it comes to potential baby names for the Duke and Duchess of Sussex (and if we're honest, it's our favorite, too).
+It seems the bookies in Britain have a new contender when it comes to potential baby names for the Duke and Duchess of Sussex

-We're not entirely sure what that means other than that bettors in the U.K. seem confident that Prince Harry's child will be named after his late mother.
-As much as we would love to see that, we're not as confident as the punters at Ladbrokes.
+We're not entirely sure what that means other than that bettors in the U.K. no longer seem quite as confident that Prince Harry's child will be named after his late mother.
+As much as we would love to see that, we don't see it as super realistic, either.
 After all, Princess Charlotte's full name is Charlotte Elizabeth Diana, so would Harry and Meghan want to use the name as well?
 Only time will tell.

 If you're wondering why the girls names outnumber the boys, it's because British bettors are putting money on Meghan having a girl, thanks to that time in Australia when Prince Harry replied "so do I!" to a royal watcher who hollered "I hope it's a girl!" at the passing couple.

 Here's more info on royal baby name contenders that have been in and out of top ten this month:

 The name of Queen Elizabeth's father, it's easy to see why Albert is a favorite pick among bookies.
 It was also a very, very real favorite of Queen Victoria, who insisted all male descents bear the name in some form.

 As she wrote to her oldest son after the birth of his second child, "Of course you will add Albert at the end, like your brothers, as you know we [Queen Victoria and the Prince Consort] settled long ago that all dearest Papa's male English descendants should bear that name, to mark our line, just as I wish all the girls to have Victoria after theirs!

 I lay great stress on this; and it is done in a great many families."